 on the occasion of my 4th NaNoWriMo

-…or: The most amazing and energizing fun thing that I’ll (probably) never do again.
+¶ by Rob Friesel…or: The most amazing and energizing fun thing that I’ll (probably) never do again.

-implementsFirst and foremost: my hat is off to the NaNoWriMo organizers–Chris Baty and Lindsey Grant and everyone else involved (too numerous to mention)–and to all the authors who took time to write encouraging essays and pep talk videos.
-And more so, to the thousands ^^Millions?
-Hook a brother up with a citation or figure…^^^ of writers who held their breath through the crazy month of November and made it. ^^Or didn’t.
-Double-hats-off to the ones that don’t make it.
-Yours is the most sacred effort of all.^^^ To all of you: thank you.
+First and foremost: my hat is off to the NaNoWriMo organizers–Chris Baty and Lindsey Grant and everyone else involved (too numerous to mention)–and to all the authors who took time to write encouraging essays and pep talk videos.
+And more so, to the thousands 1 of writers who held their breath through the crazy month of November and made it.
+2 To all of you: thank you.

 And it’s that kick in the pants that makes for reason #2 why NaNoWriMo is “the most amazing and energizing fun thing”.
 You get that story started.
 Or you get it finished, or nearly finished.
 Or you get it all wrong and discover the story you really wanted to write.
 You dress it up and embellish it in ways that it doesn’t need and find out that your 50,000 word novel is garbage but it contains an amazing 10,000 short story.
 Your find that there are people who might want to read what you wrote.
 You make new friends that you can lean on for proof-reading and editing, people that you can trust will eviscerate it in the ways that you need–if you ask nicely to be eviscerated, if you’re serious about doing the work that it takes to write.
 And if you’re serious, you’ll find that you actually can find the time in the cracks of the rest of your life to make it happen.
 You won’t sit down in the morning and Jack London your way through a novel in 30 days.
 That’s a myth and you know it.
 But you also discover that even if you slow down, as long as you stay disciplined, you can put in the hours each day (or each week).
 You discover you can put in 5,000 words a week or more.
 And actually writing The Novel You Want It To Be, and not just The Novel You Banged Out In Thirty Days–well, it starts to seem achievable.

-And speaking as a four time “winner” ^^Check it: 2006, 2009 (my favorite year), 2010, 2011.^^^, I feel like I can say these things confidently.
+And speaking as a four time “winner” 6, I feel like I can say these things confidently.
 These are true stories.
 Some of them are mine, some are friends’.

 So yeah: I did it to get more practice in the craft.
 To establish routines and rhythms.
 I did it to get myself into the writing habits.
 To kick myself into gear.
 But I’ve developed those writing habits now.

 Something was different this year.
 I think it was that I’d already been writing, been focused on a project for months already.
-That I had already gotten myself into a nice and comfortable flow of writing for the fun of it, but taking it just seriously enough that it wasn’t all garbage; of pushing myself to write every night (“even if only for an hour” ^^Like tonight…^^^), but then not beating myself up over it when I needed to… well: to do those little chores and challenges and cherished things that come up in living.
+That I had already gotten myself into a nice and comfortable flow of writing for the fun of it, but taking it just seriously enough that it wasn’t all garbage; of pushing myself to write every night (“even if only for an hour” 8), but then not beating myself up over it when I needed to… well: to do those little chores and challenges and cherished things that come up in living.

 Which is not to suggest that I did not enjoy NaNoWriMo 2011.
 I did.
 I always do.